-As of March 11, 2021, The West Haven Team needs to identify new sites for the Second Round of Funding after installing over 600 plants ( so far with more coming) at Sandy Point, Brett Watt Park, Marginal Drive, South Street, Lake Street, Abbott Park, and Bradley Point in May 2020.
+On March 11, 2021, your West Haven team identified new sites after installing over 600 plants at Sandy Point, Brett Watt Park, Marginal Drive, South Street, Lake Street, Abbott Park, and Bradley Point in September, 2020.
+An additional $950 was reserved to fill in these sites after we saw the initial progress in the Summer of 2021.

-We are currently seeking a commitment from the Library.
-Other sites may include Third Ave, Blohm Street, and Helm Street.
+We are currently seeking a commitment from the Main and Ora Mason Library and schools, possibly starting a greenhouse and propagation program.
+Other sites may include Third Ave, Blohm Street, Helm Street or something in your neighborhood or yard.
 Installation in parks and open space are great in a southern facing exposure as well.
 Sites close to traffic are not ideal.

 The http://pollinator-pathway.org/westhaven will join open space and neighbors together as our community installs native plants that will support pollinators in our community.
-Bees are essential to our environment and our food supply not to mention they support the propagation of flowers and other plants.
+Pollinators are essential to our environment and our food supply, not to mention they support the propagation of flowers and other plants.
 Native plants also support caterpillars which provide food to migrating birds.

 The West Haven Pollinator Pathway will help our community increase the biomass of native perennial plants that support pollinators/